ainurdada/com.dada.commander/README.md

 </p>

 ## About
-Commander is a tool for your Unity game that makes it easy to create developers commands.
+Commander is a tool for your Unity game that makes it easy to create developer commands.

 ## Installation
 Release version: